banyansecurity/pybanyan/README.md

 rds-pgsql
 ```

-The `BanyanApiClient` class accepts optional arguments to specify the API server and refresh token.
+The `BanyanApiClient` class accepts optional arguments to specify the API server and API credential.
 If not provided,
-it gets them from environment variables named `BANYAN_API_URL` and `BANYAN_API_KEY`.
+it gets them from environment variables named `BANYAN_API_URL` and `BANYAN_API_KEY` (you can also use a personal refresh token as your API credential.

-Full API documentation will be available soon.
+Full API documentation is available in the [docs].

 ### Banyan CLI tool

-Before you use the CLI, create a file called `~/.banyan.conf` in your home directory and paste in your API credential (you may use an `api_key` or `refresh_token`):
+Before you use the CLI, create a file called `~/.banyan.conf` in your home directory and paste in your API credential in the `api_key` field (you can also use a personal refresh token as your API credential):

 ```ini
 [banyan]